|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Insomnia is often the result of a behavior or a symptom of an underlying mental or physical problem.
 These behaviors and conditions increase your risk of having insomnia.
 They include:

-Chronic diseases and associated pain may increase risk of insomnia.
-Some conditions include:
+Chronic diseases and associated pain may increase the risk of insomnia.
+Some conditions associated with insomnia include:

-Certain medications can increase risk of sleeping problems as a side effect.
+Certain medications can increase the risk of sleeping problems as a side effect.
 These may include:

 Psychological Factors TOP

 Stress is considered by most sleep experts to be the number one cause of short-term sleeping difficulties.
 Common triggers include school- or job-related pressures, a family or marriage problem, or a serious illness or death in the family.
 Insomnia is also a common symptom of anxiety disorders, bipolar disorder, and depression.

 Habits and activities that you do during the day or night can interfere with getting a good night's sleep.
 These include: